If you're out of Soybean Oil, reach for Canola Oil, Corn Oil, Coconut Oil, Avocado Oil, and Olive Oil.

 Taste-wise, it is known to be milder than other oils like soybean oil, but some argue that its texture creates grittiness in baked items like cakes and muffins.

-As for a substitution for soybean oil, canola works great in stir-fries and sautés but otherwise does not always react favorably to higher temperatures; when baking with canola oil, you should use less than if using soybean or vegetable oil.
+As for a substitution for soybean oil, canola works great in stir-fries and sautés but otherwise does not always react favorably to higher temperatures; when baking with canola oil, you should use less than if using soybean or vegetable oil - see canola oil substitute ideas for baking.

 Whatever your view on canola is, it will certainly continue to spark heated conversations.